-It is executed over a short period of time to drive the urgency to purchase.
-Items on temporary markdown typically return to full price after the promotion period ends.
+Temporary markdowns drive the urgency to purchase.
+Items typically return to full price after the promotion period ends.

-Temporary markdowns, also known as tactical promotions and promotional marketing, are commonly executed over Mother’s Day Special, Labour Day Weekend and Black Friday.
+It is also known as tactical promotions and promotional marketing and is commonly executed over Mother’s Day Special, Labour Day Weekend and Black Friday.

-Whereas a permanent markdown is carried out more aggressively to drive out aged stock and make way for new collections.
+Whereas a permanent markdown is more aggressive, driving out aged stock and making way for new collections.

 It is executed over a minimum period of 14 days, with further markdown executed after the first 7 days when discounted items turn fragmented in size and options.

 Items on permanent markdown rarely return to full price after the end of the promotion or sale.
 Large scale discounts such as end-of-season sale and sitewide clearance are examples of permanent markdowns.

 Markdown Policy Guides the Depth of Discount

 Determining the depth of discount can be a complex exercise.
 Therefore, opting for a staggering markdown policy is a great practice to help allocate the appropriate discount depth.

 In a staggering markdown cycle, the length of time an assortment has been in stock directly controls the discount depth in principle prior to layering the sell-through analysis.